-- There are two different types of citations that CMS can issue. - A "standard-level" deficiency means that the hospital may be out of compliance with one aspect of the regulations but is considered less severe than condition-level. - The more serious, known as "condition-level" means that a hospital is not in substantial compliance with the CoP. - There is an additional level of noncompliance called "immediate jeopardy" that arises when surveyors determine that the hospital's deviation from regulatory standards constitutes an immediate threat to patients' health and safety. - An immediate jeopardy determination forces a hospital to correct the underlying problems quickly.
+- CMS can issue two different types of citations. - A "standard-level" deficiency means that the hospital may be out of compliance with one aspect of the regulations but is considered less severe than a condition-level deficiency. - The more serious, known as "condition-level," means that a hospital is not in substantial compliance with the CoP. - There is an additional level of noncompliance called "immediate jeopardy" that arises when surveyors determine that the hospital's deviation from regulatory standards constitutes an immediate threat to patients' health and safety. - An immediate jeopardy determination forces a hospital to correct the underlying problems quickly.
 Termination from participation in Medicare and Medicaid can result in 23 days if the hospital fails to correct the problems.